 Homer was Alexander's bible and he took Aristotle's edition with him to Asia...During his campaigns Alexander was always intent on finding out everything he could about the areas through which he passed.
 He took with him an entourage of scientists to record and analyse this information, from botany, biology, zoology and meteorology, to topography.
 His desire to learn, and to have information recorded as scientifically as possible, probably stemmed from Aristotle's teachings and enthusiasm.
 (34-35)

-With an army of 32,000 infantry and 5,100 cavalry, Alexander crossed over to Asia Minor in 334 BCE and sacked the city of Baalbek, renaming it Heliopolis.
-He then liberated the Greek city of Ephesus from Persian rule and offered to rebuild the Temple of Artemis, which had been destroyed by arson on the night of his birth, but the city refused his gesture.
-In 333 BCE, Alexander and his troops defeated the larger force of King Darius III of Persia at the Battle of Issos.
-Darius fled the field, leaving his family behind.
-Alexander went on to sack the Phoenician city of Sidon and then to conquer Aleppo.
-In 332 BCE he conquered Syria and then Egypt in 331 BCE, where he founded the city of Alexandria.
-At the Oracle of Siwa, in the eponymous Egyptian oasis, he was proclaimed a son of the god Zeus-Ammon.
+With an army of 32,000 infantry and 5,100 cavalry, Alexander crossed over to Asia Minor in 334 BCE to begin his conquest of the Achaemenid Persian Empire, defeating the Persian satraps at the Battle of Granicus in May.
+He then "liberated" (as he phrased his conquest) the cities of Sardis and Ephesus from Persian rule that same year before moving on to others in Asia Minor.
+At Ephesus, he offered to rebuild the Temple of Artemis, which had been destroyed by arson on the night of his birth, but the city refused his gesture.
+In 333 BCE, Alexander and his troops defeated the larger force of King Darius III (r.
+336-330 BCE) of Persia at the Battle of Issos.
+Alexander went on to sack the Phoenician cities of Baalbek and Sidon (which had surrendered) in 332 BCE and then lay siege to the island city of Tyre.

 The Persian Campaigns

-From Susa, Alexander marched on the city of Persepolis, where, in 330 BCE, according to the ancient historian Diodorus Siculus (and others), he started the fire which destroyed the main palace and most of the city as revenge for the burning of the Acropolis in Xerxes’ Persian invasion of Greece in 480 BCE.
-This act was said to be instigated during a drunken party by Thais, the Athenian lover of the general Ptolemy, claiming it would be apt revenge for the city to be burnt 'by women’s hands', and she is said to have thrown her torch right after Alexander threw the first.
-Leaving Persepolis in ruins and carrying off the vast treasures, he marched on to Bactria and Sogdiana, conquering them easily.
+According to the ancient historian Diodorus Siculus (and others), he started the fire which destroyed the main palace and most of the city as revenge for the burning of the Acropolis in Xerxes’ Persian invasion of Greece in 480 BCE.
+This act was said to be instigated during a drunken party by Thais, the Athenian lover of the general Ptolemy, claiming it would be apt revenge for the city to be burnt "by women’s hands", and she is said to have thrown her torch right after Alexander threw the first.

 The Macedonian troops became progressively uncomfortable with Alexander's apparent deification and adoption of Persian customs.
-Assassination plots were hatched only to be revealed and the conspirators executed, even if they were old friends.
+Assassination plots were hatched (notably in 327 BCE) only to be revealed and the conspirators executed, even if they were old friends.
 Callisthenes became one of these when he was implicated in a plot.
 Cleitus, the elder statesman who had saved Alexander's life at the Battle of Granicus, would doom himself in a similar way.
-In 328 BCE Alexander would murder both Callisthenes and Cleitus, in separate incidents, for treason and questioning his authority, respectively.
+In c.
+327 BCE Alexander would dispose of both Callisthenes and Cleitus, in separate incidents, for treason and questioning his authority, respectively.

 Alexander's habit of drinking to excess was well known, and certainly in the case of Cleitus' death, significantly influenced the murder.
 Both Cleitus and Callisthenes had become quite vocal in their criticism of Alexander's adoption of Persian customs.
 Though capable of great diplomacy and skill in dealing with conquered peoples and their rulers, Alexander was not known for tolerating personal opinions which conflicted with his own, and this intolerance was exacerbated by drinking.
-Cleitus' death was swift, through a javelin Alexander hurled at him, while Callisthenes was imprisoned and either died in confinement or was crucified.
+Cleitus' death was swift, through a javelin Alexander hurled at him, while Callisthenes was imprisoned and died in confinement.

 India & Mutiny